Steven Jackson: Professional career

+Pre-draft

 Jackson was overlooked by several teams in 2004, most likely due to a knee injury suffered during his last year at Oregon State that kept him from participating in drills at the 2004 NFL Combine.
 Jackson had surgery on the knee after the college season, but required additional surgery after his rookie year to ensure its complete rehabilitation.
 In an interview with CBS Sports' Pete Prisco on how the knee injury had affected his play, Jackson said, "I never felt right.
 Now it does."

 St. Louis Rams

-Jackson was drafted in the first round with the 24th overall pick in the 2004 NFL Draft by the St. Louis Rams.
+Jackson was selected in the first round with the 24th overall pick in the 2004 NFL draft by the St. Louis Rams.
 He was the first running back to be selected that year.
 The Rams traded picks with the Denver Broncos and Cincinnati Bengals to get Jackson.
 Denver traded Deltha O'Neal to Cincinnati for their first round pick.
 Then, St. Louis traded up to Cincinnati's selection to grab Jackson while the Bengals chose Chris Perry to replace the departed Corey Dillon, who was traded to the New England Patriots.